kapoorabhish/kapoorabhish.github.com/source/_posts/2014-07-07-reliance-net-connect-on-ubuntu.markdown

 {% img center "{{ root_url }} /images/terminal.png" %}

 Note: Keep the terminal window open till you want to use internet.
 When you want to close connection, press <b>ctrl+c</b>.

+P.S.
+If it does not work then give a try to other way <a href="http://kapoorabhish.github.io/blog/2014/05/27/reliance-net-connect-on-ubuntu-slash-lubuntu/">here</a>.